The Mike Douglas Show: History in Philadelphia

 In July 1972, the show moved to a new studio in the newly constructed KYW-TV studios at 5th and Market streets in Center City Philadelphia.
 That studio ("Studio A") was the first and only studio especially constructed for the program.
 While the overall new studio was larger, it accommodated only 120 seats.
 Ellie Frankel continued as musical director until 1967, when Joe Harnell, an accomplished musician, composer, and bandleader took over the position until 1973.
 Harnell was followed by Frank Hunter, and the show ended with Joe Massimino in that role.

 During much of its time on the air, the show remained strong in ratings, consistently finishing among the most popular daytime television shows nearly every season.
 Douglas took the success lightly.
 He made a surprise visit in 1976 to the set of Match Game, a competing program that managed to score higher ratings than The Mike Douglas Show during the mid-1970s.
 Douglas wanted to congratulate host Gene Rayburn on making his game show the #1 daytime TV program.

 The show's run spanned 21 years and more than 4,000 episodes.
 In 1978, production of the show moved to CBS Television City in Hollywood, where it remained until the end of the show's run in 1981.

 In the fall of 1980, Westinghouse dropped Douglas, deciding to give younger entertainer John Davidson the show.
 Douglas' show continued, with Syndicast taking over the program's distribution.
 However, in an effort to boost falling ratings during the show's final season, a third of the staff was fired and the program was revamped with a traveling roadshow format, re-titled The Mike Douglas Entertainment Hour.
-The format change did not help, and Douglas' show was canceled at the end of the 1981–82 season.
-The last episode aired on November 30, 1981.
+The format change did not help, and Douglas' show was canceled mid-year during the 1981–82 season.
+The final episode aired on November 30, 1981.